JAMPS657/Advanced_Programming_Projects/Projects/README.md

 # Index
 Advanced Projects Home page [here](https://github.com/JAMPS657/Advanced_Programming_Projects)

-Note that projects vary in length, and some may have code and findings separated.
+Important Note: Projects vary in length, complexity, and goals
+- some may have code and findings separated
+- some may use the technical report as the the findings, others using it as supplemental material

 ## Project Selection